Westfield Valley Fair

-Westfield Valley Fair, commonly known as Valley Fair, is a prominent shopping mall in San Jose, California.
+Westfield Valley Fair, commonly known as Valley Fair (the original name), is a prominent shopping mall in San Jose, California.
 Valley Fair is the largest mall, by area, in Northern California and has higher sales revenue than all other malls in California, including the two in Southern California which have larger area than Valley Fair.

 Valley Fair is the fourteenth largest shopping mall in the United States.
 It is officially located on Stevens Creek Boulevard in the city of Santa Clara, California, although all of its eastern half and some of its western half is physically located in the city of San Jose.
-The mall features Macy's, Macy's Men's and Home Store, Nordstrom and Bloomingdale's.
+The mall features Macy's, Macy's Men's and Home Store, Nordstrom, and Bloomingdale's.

 Valley Fair consists of 214 stores, including the only Balenciaga in Northern California. and 58 dining options, such as Eataly and Din Tai Fung.